MicrosoftDocs/sql-docs/docs/database-engine/service-broker/lesson-3-completing-the-target-conversation-objects.md

 ### Create references to initiator objects

 - Copy and paste the following code into a Query Editor window.
-Change the FROM FILE clause to reference the folder to which you copied the **InstInitiatorCertficate.cer** file from step 4 in Lesson 2.
+Change the FROM FILE clause to reference the folder to which you copied the **InstInitiatorCertificate.cer** file from step 4 in Lesson 2.
 Then, run the code to create an initiator user and pull in the initiator certificate.

     ```sql
         USE InstTargetDB